 - Fingerprints from a local law enforcement agency

 - Filing fees and copy costs to the clerk of court when the petition is filed

 Hiring a Florida Sealing or Expungement Lawyer

 The process of petitioning a court to seal or expunge a criminal history record is lengthy and stringent.
 The assistance of an experienced Florida sealing or expungement lawyer is crucial.
 At Powers Sellers & Finkelstein, our attorneys have over 25 years of combined experience assisting people in having their criminal history record sealed or expunged.
 We know what it takes to get the best result in your case.
-Call us today for a free evaluation.
+Call us today for a free consultation at 727-531-2926.